Azure/Virtual-Machine-Restore-Points/README.md

 # What is a VM Restore Point?

-A VM Restore Point stores the VM configuration and point-in-time crash or application consistent snapshot for all managed disks attached to a Virtual Machine.
+A VM Restore Point stores the VM configuration and point-in-time crash (if the VM is shutdown) or application consistent snapshot for all managed disks attached to a Virtual Machine.
 VMRestorePointCollection is the ARM resource which contains the restore points specific to a VM and each Restore Point contains disk restore points for each included disk.
 The resource hierarchy hence looks like this-

    VM Restore Points Collection